avo-hq/docs.avohq.io/docs/2.0/authentication.md

 end
 ```

-If you get the current user from some other object like `Current.user`, you may pass a block to the `current_user_method` key.
+If you get the current user from another object like `Current.user`, you may pass a block to the `current_user_method` key.

 ```ruby
 # config/initializers/avo.rb